 Sexual misconduct comprises a broad range of behaviors focused on sex that may or may not be sexual in nature.
 Any intercourse or other intentional sexual touching or activity without the other person's consent is sexual assault, which is a form of sexual misconduct under this Policy.
 Sexual harassment and sexual exploitation, stalking, domestic violence, and dating violence are also forms of sexual misconduct.
-Intimidation for one of these purposes is sexual misconduct, as is retaliation following an incident of alleged sexual misconduct or attempted sexual misconduct.
+Intimidation for one of these purposes is sexual misconduct.
 The definitions for specific acts of sexual misconduct can be found in the Definitions of Key Terms at the end of this Policy statement.